sysu19351105/Audiohw-PANN_Transfer_GTZAN/README.md

 The code, dataset and extracted features can be downloaded from https://pan.baidu.com/s/1tiyqrAaLDOrO0A_2zotwHQ?pwd=20vz 提取码：20vz

 (P.S.
-It seems the original dataset downloaded from kaggle has a corrupt file: jazz.00054.wav, I replace it with jazz.00053.wav, so there shoule be 2 same wav files)
+It seems that the original dataset downloaded from kaggle has a corrupt file: jazz.00054.wav, I replace it with jazz.00053.wav, so there shoule be 2 same wav files)

 **1. Download pretrained CNN14**